delb-xml/delb-py/docs/extending.rst

 which subclass is an appropriate representation of the content.
 Subclasses can claim that by implementing a :func:`staticmethod` named ``_class_test__`` that takes the document's root node and the configuration to return a boolean that indicates the subclass is suited.
+The first class to return a ``True`` value will immediately be chosen, so be aware of the possible ambiguity in complex setups.
+It is only ensured that subclasses are considered before others that they derive from.

 Subclasses are registered by importing them into an application, they must not be pointed to by entrypoint definitions.